cejunaid/decade-ieee-crave-support-repo/README.md

 ## Example: Collecting Tweet Text and Image Data (X API)

 The CRAVE dataset was collected by retrieving publicly available posts from the **X (formerly Twitter) API**, including tweet text and associated media.
-Below is a simplified example demonstrating how tweet text and image URLs can be retrieved and stored.
+Below is a simplified example demonstrating how tweet text and image data can be retrieved and stored using the **tweet ID as the filename**.

 ### Requirements